-Jesse James DeConto is a writer and musician in Durham, North Carolina.
+Jesse James DeConto is a writer, musician, and worship pastor in Durham, North Carolina.
 He is author of the spiritual memoir This Littler Light: Some Thoughts on NOT Changing the World.

 The homebrew movement goes to church